 Writing is how you connect with current and future photography clients, so it’s kinda important.
 This is where people get to know YOU, and creates the trust that is required for potential clients to hire you.
 Sure, your photos are a HUGE reason people will want to work with you, but they also want to know that they’ll have an enjoyable experience with someone they relate to.
 In fact, many employers (if they’re telling the truth) will admit that they base a large portion of their hiring decisions on if the potential employer fits the necessary qualifications AND is fun to be around.
 So now that we know WHY, let’s get down to the HOW.

 Overcoming Writers Block

 No one understands writing blocks better than professional writers.
 Some days you just simply ARE NOT inspired to say anything…and that’s OK!
 The first thing is, STOP CONVINCING YOURSELF YOU CAN’T WRITE.
 You can.
 I promise you.
 If you can have a conversation, you can write…it just takes a little practice.
 So many of us remember the dreaded schools days when we were forced to write about things we didn’t care about.
 I used to HATE writing…and yet, here I am.
 The first thing you need is a plan…so let’s brainstorm together!

 Writing takes practice, like everything else.
 You certainly didn’t shoot perfectly in manual mode the first day you picked up your camera, I’m guessing.
 It took some blown out photos, some blurry faces, and some crazy grain to guide you to improve your settings.
 The same goes for blogging.

 Blogging is so essential to our photography businesses because it connects us to potential clients, social media, and becomes a basis for search engine optimization (SEO) which is how we show up on Google searches.

-If you haven’t started a blog yet, read on here for tips on how to start one in about five minutes!
+Read on here for tips on how to start a blog in about five minutes!

 Make a PLAN: